raboof/serverless-wiki/README.md

 The 'real' authentication happens when POSTing new markdown.

+Design space:

+ * We want to have a public user database (in git)
+ * We don't want an attacker to be able to do an offline dictionary attach on the password, so we use a nonce only known to the lambda
+ * We don't want to have access to the plaintext password, not even in the lambda, so we also hash (using a public seed) in the browser.

+To be fair an attacker could still first brute-force the private nonce and then do a dictionary attack after all, but especially for a public wiki this seems sufficient.

 ## HTML generation

 The actual HTML generation takes wiki templates and markdown sources